nichamond143/elderly-activity-monitoring-system/README.md

    pip install opencv-python firebase-admin python-dotenv numpy ultralytics
    ```

-3. **Set up your environment variables:**
+3. **Set up your environment variables (optional):**

-   Create a `.env` file in the project root directory with the following content:
+   Create a `.env` file in the project root directory with the following content and uncomment the Firebase code in the `activit-detection` files

    ```env
    ELDERLY_KEY=path/to/your/firebase/serviceAccountKey.json